Samsung/tizen-docs/docs/application/native/guides/ui/efl/tools.md

 - Lazy allocator: Manages item allocation
 - Log: Full-featured logging system
 - Magic: Provides runtime type checking
-- [Memory Pool](./tools-n.md#memory): Abstraction for various memory allocators
+- [Memory Pool](#memory-pool): Abstraction for various memory allocators
 - Module lists: Loads and shares modules using the `Eina_Module` standard
 - Rectangle: Rectangle structure and standard manipulation methods
-- [Safety Checks](./tools-n.md#safety): Extra checks that report unexpected conditions and can be disabled during compilation
+- [Safety Checks](#safety-checks): Extra checks that report unexpected conditions and can be disabled during compilation
-- [String](./tools-n.md#string): Set of functions that manage C strings
+- [String](#string): Set of functions that manage C strings

 ## String

 When creating applications, you always need to manipulate strings.
 Use the following Eina functions for manipulating C strings:

-- To split a string into an array of strings based on a delimiter that determines where the string is split, use the `eina_str_split()` function.The split is the most common string manipulation method.
-For example, if you have the `"Rasterman:Bluebugs:Tasn:Illogict:billiob:Puppet_Master"` string, and you want to print it in an easily readable format, you can split it using the ":" character as a delimiter.In the `eina_str_split()` function, the first parameter is the string to split, the second is the delimiter, and the third is the maximum number of strings to split the string into.
-If you set the third parameter to be smaller than 1, the function splits the string as many times as possible.The function returns a newly-allocated `NULL`-terminated array of strings, or `NULL`, if it fails to allocate the array.
+- To split a string into an array of strings based on a delimiter that determines where the string is split, use the `eina_str_split()` function.

+  The split is the most common string manipulation method.
+For example, if you have the `"Rasterman:Bluebugs:Tasn:Illogict:billiob:Puppet_Master"` string, and you want to print it in an easily readable format, you can split it using the ":" character as a delimiter.

+  In the `eina_str_split()` function, the first parameter is the string to split, the second is the delimiter, and the third is the maximum number of strings to split the string into.
+If you set the third parameter to be smaller than 1, the function splits the string as many times as possible.

+  The function returns a newly-allocated `NULL`-terminated array of strings, or `NULL`, if it fails to allocate the array.
 When no longer needed, free the memory allocated by the `eina_str_split()` function.

   ```
   char *nicks = "Rasterman:Bluebugs:Tasn:Illogict:billiob:Puppet_Master";